-Building wood pizza oven 2
+Building wood pizza oven (a C grade)

 Thank you everyone for mailing me with all those lovely comments !!!

-this oven, it's going to last long.
+Consider the place where you want to build this oven, it's going to last long.
 Ones you decide to build a more swishy wood burning oven, your favorite garden spot could be taken, or you would need to remove the existing.

 OK, I think I should start attaching those pictures now, I am done, otherwise your friends will stick a new middle name to you which could be: "The best reader with a reading accent."

 Ground leveling work for a wood oven